tldr-pages/tldr/pages/common/valgrind.md

 > Wrapper for a set of expert tools for profiling, optimizing and debugging programs.
 > Commonly used tools include `memcheck`, `cachegrind`, `callgrind`, `massif`, `helgrind`, and `drd`.

-- Use the (default) Memcheck tool to show a diagnostic of memory usage by `program`.
+- Use the (default) Memcheck tool to show a diagnostic of memory usage by `program`:

 `valgrind {{program}}`